New bounds for the Moser-Tardos distribution: Introduction

-The main idea for this result is a connection between the MT distribution and the resampling table (a coupling construction used to analyze the MT algorithm.)
-The entries of the resampling table are independent, and some of this independence is preserved in the MT distribution.
+The proof is based on a connection between the MT distribution and the resampling table (a coupling construction used to analyze the MT algorithm.)
+The entries of the resampling table are independent, and we show that some of this independence is preserved in the MT distribution.

 In Section~\ref{fmt-sing-sec}, we analyze the MT-distribution for singleton events (that is, events of the form $X(i) \in D$).
 Again, we show that the probability of such an event can be significantly less than a generic bound for the LLL-distribution.
 For instance, in the symmetric LLL, if variable $i$ appears in bad-events $B_1, \dots, B_m$, then in the MT distribution we would have